alackles/CMSC-140-FS-22/_pages/syllabus.md

 MW 9:50 AM - 11:00 AM (Lecture)
 Th 10:25 AM - 12:10 PM (Lab)

+**Units:** 6

 ### Course Materials

 _Automate the Boring Stuff with Python_, 2nd Edition.
 Free to read online [here](https://automatetheboringstuff.com/).
 Print copies can be purchased but are not required.

-### Student Hours
+### Student Drop-In Hours

 **Office:** Steitz 131 (NOTE: NOT BRIGGS)

 Mon/Wed/Thu/Fri: 2:00 PM - 3:00 PM
 Tue: _Appointment Only_

+These are the times when my schedule is blocked off for nothing but to talk to you.
+So please do come by!

 If you are busy during these times, you can always schedule an appointment with me instead.
-Or you can swing by Steitz and see if my door is open; if it is, you are completely welcome to stop by.
+Or you can swing by Steitz and see if my door is open; if it is, you are completely welcome to stop by. git a
 ## Overview

 This course will teach you the basics of how to program with Python.